seoha-kim/Sync-NeRF/README.md

 </p>

 ## Setup
-We provide an integrated requirements file for K-Planes and MixVoxels.
+We provide an integrated requirements file for MixVoxels and K-Planes.
 ```
 pip install -r requirements.txt
 ```